Keeping Children & Adults Safe

 Please also see:

-At Sandy Lane Primary School we do work hard supporting our children in aiming to keep themselves safe in our world.
+At Sandy Lane Primary School we work hard to support our children in aiming to keep themselves safe in our world.

 Our curriculum contains input on: